bonifield/helpers/README.md

 TODO: fix naming conventions, clean up code examples

 ### 2020-07-25
-- rebuilt the repo, which was originally created 4 years ago
+- rebuilt the repo, which was originally created in 2016

 ### Files
 - bash-array-comparison.sh